rolf-rosenbaum/adventofcode2020/src/main/resources/count-trees.md

-The task is to count trees on a hillside.
+We want to count trees on a hillside.
 The slope itself is represented by a piece of text, where a dot ('.') represents open space, and a hash ('#') represents a tree.

 When going down the slope at a certain angle, how many trees does one encounter?